tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 const z = 1; // z is immutable and defined in the global scope
 ```

-You invoke (or 'call', or 'apply') a function like so:
+You invoke (or “call”, or “apply”) a function like so:

 ```javascript
 myFunction(1,2)